Tokina AF 28-70mm f/2.8-2.6 AT-X Pro II - Review / Lab Test Report - Analysis

 Page 2 of 2

-The lens shows a medium degree of barrel distortions at 28mm changing
+The lens shows a medium degree of barrel distortion at 28mm changing

-to marginal barrel distortions at 40mm and slight pincushion distortions
+to marginal barrel distortion at 40mm and slight pincushion distortion

 The AF 28-70mm f/2.6-2.8 AT-X Pro II is a full frame lens so it can take advantage

 of a sweet spot effect on APS-C DSLRs.
 Vignetting is no major issue in all but the